critesjosh/celo-contracts-workshop/webpage/README.md

 Make sure you have [Metamask](https://metamask.io) installed.

-Start the dev server with `npm run dev`.
+Deploy the contracts in the `../truffle/` directory first, then start the dev server with `npm run dev`.

 Commented code in `index.js`.